 "The range of topics was very good and the overall quality of presentations was much better than most technical meetings I have attended recently.
 Thank you for a great symposium!"

-archives to learn more about past Watershed Symposia.
+Symposium archive to learn more about past events.
 You'll find presentations, photos, and more.